santiagomoneta/AnypointStudio-Vagrant/README.md

 How to run:
 - Download this repo
-- from a terminal, navigate to the projects folder and run the command `vagrant up`
+- From a terminal, navigate to the projects folder and run the command `vagrant up`

 **To-Do:**
 - Include terminal to favorites